 List of preexisting conditions

-Insurers typically set their own lists of preexisting conditions which either barred applicants from coverage or significantly drove up the cost of their coverage.
-Based upon those pre-ACA health benefits, the following are examples of preexisting conditions that might create rate increases for applicants in the individual market.
+Before the passage of ACA, insurers typically set their own lists of preexisting conditions which either excluded applicants from coverage or significantly drove up the cost of their coverage.
+Based on those pre-ACA health benefits, the following are examples of preexisting conditions that often served as the basis for applicants’ rate increases in the individual market.